trycourier/courier-ios/Docs/Authentication.md

 2. Call this function inside that endpoint: [`Generate Auth Tokens`](https://www.courier.com/docs/reference/auth/issue-token/)
 3. Return the JWT

 Here is a curl example with all the scopes needed that the SDK uses.
-Change the scopes to the scopes your need for your use case.
+Change the scopes to the scopes you need for your use case.

 ```curl
 curl --request POST \